rust-lang/book/src/ch19-03-pattern-syntax.md

 ### Multiple Patterns

-In `match` expressions, you can match multiple patterns using the `|` syntax, which is the pattern _or_ operator.
+You can match multiple patterns using the `|` syntax, which is the pattern _or_ operator.
 For example, in the following code we match the value of `x` against the match arms, the first of which has an _or_ option, meaning if the value of `x` matches either of the values in that arm, that arm’s code will run:

 ```rust
 {{#rustdoc_include ../listings/ch19-patterns-and-matching/no-listing-02-multiple-patterns/src/main.rs:here}}